kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Containers Whose Product Is Extensibility Are Different
+## Containers Whose Product Is Extensibility Are Different { #extensibility-containers }

 The central rule can be phrased this way: